obsidiansystems/ledger-app-tezos/README.md

 If you already have an `app.hex` file or files that you want to use, e.g. from a release, then you do not need these instructions.
 Please skip to the next section for installation instructions.
+These instructions are designed for Linux.

 You will need to have the BOLOS SDK to use the Makefile, which can be cloned from [a GitHub repo](https://github.com/LedgerHQ/nanos-secure-sdk).
-You will also need to download two compilers:
+You will also need to download two compilers for use with the SDK.
+Note that these are specialized compilers to cross-compile for the ARM-based platform of the Ledger; please don't use the versions of `gcc` and `clang` that come with your system.

 * [CLANG](http://releases.llvm.org/4.0.0/clang+llvm-4.0.0-x86_64-linux-gnu-ubuntu-16.10.tar.xz)
 * [GCC](https://launchpadlibrarian.net/251687888/gcc-arm-none-eabi-5_3-2016q1-20160330-linux.tar.bz2)